Livadeia

+Temple of Zeus Vasileus ("Zeus King") in a cliff of Levadeia.

-Livadeia (Λιβαδειά Livadiá, /el/; Λεβάδεια or Λεβαδία, Lebadia) is a town in central Greece.
-It is the capital of the Boeotia regional district.
+Livadeia (Λιβαδειά /el/; Λεβάδεια /grc/) is a town in central Greece.
+It is the capital of the Boeotia regional unit.
 Livadeia lies 90 km north-west of Athens, 64 km west of Chalkida, 63 km south-east of Lamia, 44 km east-south-east of Amfissa, and 91 km east-north-east of Nafpaktos.
 The town lies some 5 km west of Greek National Road 3, to which it is linked by National Road 48.

 The area around Livadeia is mountainous, with farming activities mainly confined to the valleys.
 The area has traditionally been associated with the production and processing of cotton and tobacco, as well as the cultivation of cereal crops and the raising of livestock.
 The city also known for having participated in the Trojan War in allegiance with Mycenae.

-Livadeia is home to Levadiakos F.C., it currently plays in the Greek Superleague.
+Livadeia is home to Levadiakos F.C., it currently plays in the Greek Super League.

 Geography

 The municipality of Livadeia covers an area of 694.016 km2, the municipal unit of Livadeia 166.691 km2 and the community 139.614 km2.